 Surfacing of gravel roads or parking lots and resurfacing of asphalt roads or parking lots involves the removal of the existing surface, surface preparation (stripping or scarifying the asphalt surface) and the laying of asphalt.
 Removal of the road surface and excavation may also be required to repair the subgrade, install or repair storm sewers or culverts.
 Maintenance or repair of roads involves patching with asphalt and in the case of gravel roads, grading and removal of rocks or debris.
-Asphalt may be pre-mixed or, in larger projects, prepared on-site using an asphalt plant.
 Posts, lights and fences may be installed as part of a road or parking lot project.